dantheman454/habit_app/docs/mindmap/backend_algorithms.md

 - Business rules (anchor dates for repeating items)
 - Context values and status enums

+**Note**: Operation validators include `'monthly'` and `'yearly'` recurrence types in their validation, but these are not implemented in the actual recurrence logic.

 **Location**: `apps/server/operations/validators.js`

 ### Recurrence and Occurrences